Ten Years Ago

 “Although this family lived under your jurisdiction, they were members of the faithful, and as such, we at the Isle of Blood are also, in a certain sense, responsible for the welfare, especially as it pertains to the faith.
 Since their deaths seem to have been in large part related to the practice of their faith, we find ourselves in a quandary.
 It is true that you had a right to enforce your laws and uphold your justice, however much we might disagree on what that constitutes.
 But it is also true that we have an obligation to ensure the safety of our faithful,” Priest Fel said.
 “Thus, we are in an awkward position.
 If we do nothing, it will set a precedent that the faithful can be hurt or killed, and the faith will do nothing to protect them.
 Yet what can we do?”

 “Gentlemen,” Kiluron said, choosing his words carefully, “let’s not be hasty here.
-What happened with the family in question is regrettable – I think that we can all agree on that.
-Alas, what is done cannot be undone.
+What happened with the family in question is unfortunate – I think that we can all agree on that.
+But what’s done cannot be undone.
 Perhaps some conciliatory measure would be acceptable?”

-Priest Herlglut’s eyes narrowed.
+Priest Herlglut narrowed his eyes.
 “In the faith, the cost of a deed is simple.
 Blood for blood, life for life, death for death.”

-Parl looked ready to explode, but Priest Fel quickly spoke up.
+Parl looked ready to erupt, but Priest Fel quickly spoke up.
 “However, we do not think that would be appropriate here.”

 “What would you accept in recompense?”
 Kiluron asked.